 The essence of purposive sampling lies in selecting information-rich cases.
 These can be individuals, groups, or occurrences that are relevant to the issue being studied.
 For example, if a study aims to understand the experiences of cancer survivors, purposive sampling would involve selecting individuals who have lived through cancer, as they can provide depth and insight into the research question.

 Ultimately, purposive sampling is a strategic choice by researchers to select participants who can provide the most informative data, rather than aiming for a broad representation of the entire population.
-This approach is crucial when the researcher aims to explore specific themes, patterns, or phenomena within a subset of a population, which requires detailed and nuanced insights.
+This approach is beneficial when the researcher aims to explore specific themes, patterns, or phenomena within a subset of a population, which requires detailed and nuanced insights.

 The key objective of purposive sampling is to gain a deep understanding of phenomena from a specific perspective or within a specific context.
 For instance, in a study about educational practices, researchers might use purposive sampling to select teachers who are implementing innovative teaching methods.
 Here, the focus is not on how common these practices are, but on understanding the nature, challenges, and impacts of these innovations in depth.